thisdot/js-jeopardy/game/devjokes.md

 A33.
 He retreated into his shell

 Q34.
-Why did the programmer quit his job?<br>
+What do you do if you are bored with vanilla javascript?<br>
 A34.
-Because he couldn’t get arrays.
+Move on and say thank u next.js

 Q35.
-What do you do if you are bored with vanilla JavaScript?<br>
+How do you know if a romantic comedy about 2 backenders was good?<br>
 A35.
-Move on and say thank u next.js
+If it's good it would have a SQL.

 Q36.
-How do you know if a romantic comedy about 2 backenders was good?<br>
+Why couldn't the computer take its hat off?<br>
 A36.
-If it's good it would have a SQL.
+Because it had its CAPS LOCK on.

 Q37.
-Why couldn't the computer take its hat off?<br>
+Why was the dev thrown out of school?<br>
 A37.
-Because it had its CAPS LOCK on.
+Because he refused to take classes.

 Q38.
-Why was the dev thrown out of school?<br>
+Why did the JS dev become a capitalist?<br>
 A38.
-Because he refused to take classes.
+He wanted private properties.

 Q39.
-Why did the JS dev becaome a capitalist?<br>
+What's a programmer favorite jewel?<br>
 A39.
-He wanted private properties.
+Perl.

 Q40.
-What's a programmer favorite jewel?<br>
+What do they call the principal of Git University?<br>
 A40.
-Perl.
+The HEAD -> master.

 Q41.
-What do they call the principal of Git University?<br>
+Why can't an AI be gender-fluid?<br>
 A41.
-The HEAD -> master.

-Q42.
-Why can't an AI be gender-fluid?<br>
-A42.
 Because it would be non-binary.

-Q43.
+Q44.
 Why are bees always at rest?<br>
-A4.
+A44.
 Because of the APIarist.

-Q44.
-What does programmers take when they are ill?<br>
+Q45.
+What do programmers take when they are ill?<br>
-A44.
+A45.
 Codeine.

-Q45.
+Q46.
 Why do C programmers make good Buddhists?<br>
-Q45.
+Q46.
 Because they are not object-oriented.

-Q46.
-Where do programmer go to take a vacation from school?<br>
+Q47.
+Where do programmers go to take a vacation from school?<br>
-Q46.
+Q47.
 String break.

-Q47.
+Q48.
 What do you call 2 devs arguing while getting on a highway?<br>
-A47.
+A48.
 A merge conflict.

-Q48.
+Q49.
 What's an Indian programmer's favorite snack?<br>
-A48.
+A49.
 A NaN bread.

-Q49.
-What does Linux programmers say when they see paparazzis?<br>
-A4.
-Knoppix please.

 Q50.
-Where do URLs go for drinks?<br>
+What do Linux programmers say when they see paparazzi?<br>
 A50.
-The adress bar.
+Knoppix please.

 Q51.
-How did the body builder make everything seems so positive?<br>
+Where do URLs go for drinks?<br>
 A51.
+The address bar.

+Q52.
+How did the bodybuilder make everything seems so positive?<br>
+A52.
 He used his abs().

-Q52.
+Q53.
 Why did the developer stick RAMs in a boomerang?<br>
-A52.
+A53.
 To bring back memories.

-Q53.
+Q54.
 Why did the transactions get a divorce?<br>
-A53.
+A54.
 One of them couldn't commit.